 Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

-Over the last several seasons, I’ve discussed the “three pillars” a player must have in their outlook in order to become the fantasy WR1 overall.
+Over the past several seasons, I’ve discussed the “three pillars” a player must have in his outlook in order to become the fantasy WR1 overall.
 All of this made it easy to see that Justin Jefferson was a near-perfect candidate for the honor.

 Those three pillars are: